Sophie Turner & Maisie Williams Want To Team Up For A Movie — About Their Friendship

 “My best friend Maisie, who is on Game of Thrones with me, she plays Arya, she and I have a very intense friendship, a friendship that I haven’t had with any of my other girlfriends before,” Turner said.
 “We felt like we wanted to write a movie about a friendship where it’s kind of like you’re soulmates, but you’re friends and it’s like this beautiful connection but it can also be quite destructive.”

 Williams and Turner grew up together on Game of Thrones, which first aired when they were only 14 and 15 years old, respectively, and they started filming even before that.
-Their friendship has grown so close that Williams will be one of Turner’s maids of honors at her actual wedding to Joe Jonas, but their connection is sometimes strong to a fault.
+Their friendship has grown so close that Williams will be one of Turner’s bridesmaids at her actual wedding to Joe Jonas, but their connection is sometimes strong to a fault.

 During an episode of Dr. Phil’s podcast Phil in the Blanks earlier this year, Turner talked about her struggles with depression and how Williams’ friendship at that time acted as a crutch.